 When you aim to put all these under your belt, people will automatically look up to your aura.

 As is oft said: Confidence is like a muscle – the more you use it, the stronger it gets.
 There is enough pressure on women to be accommodating, accomplished and perfect.
 Give a little slack to your margin of error and do not dwell on your mistakes.
 Instead take the lessons learnt and focus on your strengths.
 And remember, be the image you want the world to see.

 Do you have tips or stories to share on your experiences?
 Please share with us in comments below.

 You can’t use up creativity.
 The more you create, the more you have.

-A Designer and Entrepreneur, Aditi graduated from a top design school and subsequently started her own design and merchandising business.
+A Designer, Entrepreneur & US Patent Holder, Aditi graduated from a top design school and subsequently started her own design and merchandising business.
 Co-founder at Maroon Oak, she has over 17 years of business experience with Two Dotts, her design consulting company and an Etsy store which serves as an outlet for her gifts and patented product designs.